horovod/horovod/docs/conda.rst

     conda activate $ENV_PREFIX
     . postBuild

-I typically put scripts inside a ./bin directory in my project root directory.
+I typically put scripts inside a :code:`bin` directory in my project root directory.
 The script should be run from the project root directory as follows. ::

     ./bin/create-conda-env.sh # assumes that $CUDA_HOME is set properly